kammous/k8s-training-doc/content/Pods/_index.md

 # Pods & Nodes

-In this session , we will explore Pods and Nodes
+In this session , we will explore Pods and Nodes.

 We will also create a `Coffee` application `Pod`